Runnable/docs/pricing/_posts/2016-12-12-how-do-i-cancel-my-runnable-account.md

 ### What happens when I cancel my Runnable account?

-Once we receive your request for cancellation, your billing with stop immediately.
+Once we receive your request for cancellation, your billing will stop immediately.
 Your account will remain active until the end of your current billing period.

-At the end of the billing period, your infrastructure is shutdown and destroyed.
-All running containers are halted and removed.
-All cached dependencies and Docker images are destroyed.

 ---

 ### Is it possible to re-activate my Runnable account?

-All account data will be destroyed 14 days after your final billing cycle.
-After this grace period all cached GitHub repositories, uploaded files, and configurations created in the UI will be purged.

-Please contact our [support team](mailto:support@runnable.com) during this grace period if you would like to re-activate your account.
+Please contact our [support team](mailto:support@runnable.com) if you would like to re-activate your account.